miberr/PL-100-Microsoft-Power-Platform-App-Maker/Instructions/Labs/lab05-1-canvas-app.md

 15. Assign the item to the **Title** column, select **Save**.

-16. Using the table below, repeat the above process for each item on the form.
+16. Using the table below, repeat the above process for each item on the form to update the column that they represent.

 | Field       | Dataverse Column |
 |-------------|------------------|